HugoGaquere/DevTask/README.md

 - Make the date optional.
 - Add tests.
 - User customization options, such as custom task tags and comment styles.
-- Generate releases for Windows, Linux, and macOS.
+- Generate releases for Windows, and MacOS.

 Please note that this roadmap may change depending on project needs and contributions.